Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 **Description**

-Delete data Red has about a user for a user.
+Delete data Blue has about a user for a user.

 This will cause the bot to get rid of or disassociate a lot of non-operational data from the specified user.
 Users have access to a different command for this unless they can't interact with the bot at all.